Australian Agriculture: Broadacre Crops

 Changes in this and forthcoming issues

-This release is the second under the new staggered release approach flagged in Australian Agriculture: Broadacre Crops, 2022-23 financial year | Australian Bureau of Statistics.
+This release is the third under the new staggered release approach, flagged in Australian Agriculture: Broadacre Crops, 2022-23 financial year.
 The new staggered approach will ensure that ABS agriculture statistics are released as close to the reference period as possible.
-This release includes statistics for winter broadacre crops for the 2024-25 financial year.
-Sugarcane statistics are unable to be released with winter broadacre for the 2024-25 reference year due to a delay in the availability of sugarcane crop mapping data.
-It is expected that sugarcane statistics for 2024-25 will be released in May with the 2024-25 Summer Broadacre statistics.
+Statistics for 2024-25 winter broadacre crops were released in March 2026.
+This release includes statistics for summer broadacre and sugarcane crops for the 2024-25 financial year.

 Thank you